 As more features are added to the Apple iPad and iPad Pro, making them nearly as capable as a full computer, many of us use them as our primary portable devices for getting work done.
 However, typing on a touchscreen can be rather frustrating.
-We've tested some of the most popular wireless Bluetooth keyboards available, and we can help you find one that suits your needs, so you can stay productive no matter where you are.
+We've tested some of the most popular wireless Bluetooth keyboards available, and we can help you find one that suits your needs so you can stay productive no matter where you are.

 It has excellent build quality and you can get it with the switches of your choice.
-Our unit has the Gatreon Brown switches, which are similar to Cherry MX Browns, but they feel a bit mushier and they have a slightly higher pre-travel distance.
+Our unit has the Gateron Brown switches, which are similar to Cherry MX Browns, but they feel a bit mushy and they have a slightly high pre-travel distance.
 The keys are very stable and its doubleshot PBT keycaps feel great to type on.
-This keyboard connects through Bluetooth and it has a multi-device pairing feature that lets you pair up to four devices simultaneously for easy switching.
+This keyboard connects through Bluetooth and it has a multi-device pairing feature that lets you pair up to four devices simultaneously with easy switching.

 It has individually-lit RGB backlighting and every key can be reprogrammed.
 However, customization can be challenging, since the software is only available for Windows and macOS.
 Additionally, the keyboard lacks dedicated navigation keys.
 Nevertheless, if you like the feel of mechanical keyboards, this one is an excellent choice.